Tilting train: Talgo Pendular

 The Spanish Talgo company had introduced the first widely successful shared-bogie system, which allowed cars to be connected end-to-end using a single bogie instead of each car having its own bogies at either end.
 This design saves weight and can reduce rail wear.

-In the early 1950s, Renfe experimented with passenger cars that combined the Talgo bogie with a new passive tilting system.
+In the early 1950s, the Spanish National Railway, Renfe, experimented with passenger cars that combined the Talgo bogie with a new passive tilting system.
 This system used a large A-frame connected to the centre of the bogie that was as high as the cars.
 At the top of the A was a bearing system that the cars attached to, and a spring and damping system to smooth its motion.
 Because the cars were connected at this high point, they could swing to either side around the bearing axis, and this caused them to naturally pendulum outward on curves.

 The first test of a Talgo in the United States was the John Quincy Adams with Fairbanks-Morse P-12-42 tested by the New York, New Haven & Hartford Railroad in 1957–1958.
 Due to technical troubles and the precarious financial state of the New Haven railroad, the trainset was stored.
 The idea caught the interest of the Chesapeake & Ohio Railway, who began development of what would become the UAC TurboTrain using the same system.
 The TurboTrain entered service in the US and Canada in 1968.

 The first successful European tilting train design was the Talgo in Spain, developed in the 1970s as a lightweight, fast train using passive tilt.
-The Spanish National Railway, Renfe, adopted the system widely, but was restricted to the Iberian peninsula initially.
+Renfe, adopted the system widely, but was restricted to the Iberian peninsula initially.

 The first full commercial application of passive tilting trains appeared in early 1980s with the Talgo Pendular.
 Talgo is currently in its 21st generation of production.
 Talgo trains are in service in various parts of Europe, and built under licence in Latin America and Asia.
 In North America, Amtrak uses Talgo trains in its Cascades service in the Northwest.

 The first Talgo tilting series were the "pendular" ones from 400 series onwards.